City of Youngstown renews funding for gunshot location and detection system

-YOUNGSTOWN, Ohio (WKBN) – Youngstown City Council has approved spending $70,000 to renew ShotSpotter, a gunshot location and detection system.
+YOUNGSTOWN, Ohio (WYTV) – Youngstown City Council has approved spending $70,000 to renew ShotSpotter, a gunshot location and detection system.

 It was initially put in place in 2012 and was renewed for another year.